usnistgov/ncnr-event-processing/README.md

 python -m event_processing.rebinning_api.client
 ```

-You will sometimes have to clear out the cache during development:
+You will sometimes want to clear out the cache during development:
 ```sh
 python -m event_processing.rebinning_api.server check
 ```
+Generally this happens automatically when you bump server.CACHE_VERSION,
+but you may want to trigger it manually if you are playing with code timing.

 ## Authors and acknowledgment
 Paul Kienzle, Brian Maranville